-Anyone who can complete high school can build a career in aviation that will be exciting and rewarding.
-This course demystifies obstacles and presents an overview of the aviation career options and related programs available at VTC.
-Students of any discipline can explore the varieties and types of material, instruction, certification, and hands-on experiences from faculty experts who teach courses in the aviation program.
-Students will understand how they are prepared to earn FAA certifications and endorsements required for employment in a number of aviation-related career specialties.
-The course explains how fees meet FAA requirements.
-Students will experience simulator time and may arrange an observation flight of an actual flight lesson.
-Students also have the option to receive an actual first "Discovery Flight" lesson with an instructor for an optional flight fee.
+Anyone can build a career in aviation that will be exciting and rewarding.
+This course demystifies obstacles and presents an overview of aviation career options and educational opportunities.
+Students of any discipline can explore the varieties and types of material, instruction, certifications, and hands-on experiences from faculty experts who teach courses in the aviation programs.
+Students will understand how to earn FAA certifications required for employment in aviation-related career specialties.
+This exploratory course surveys the diverse and dynamic aviation world of today, as students visit aviation facilities such as air traffic control, a maintenance school, and the flight school, where they may experience simulator time and learn about airplanes by observing a flight.
+Students also have the option to receive an actual first "Discovery Flight" lesson with an instructor for an optional Flight Fee.